 We support a wide range of programmes that address the full circle of fundamental needs that can help people break the cycle of poverty and ultimately take control of their own futures.
 We also support pilot projects that can both make an impact now and be a good model for future programmes.

 We sometimes give cash grants or in-kind donations of IKEA products to nonprofit partners working in emergency situations (during a flood, famine, storm, war, drought, earthquake, etc).
 Later, we may give financial support for programmes to rebuild and restore necessities and infrastructure.

 Sadly, we get far more requests for emergency funding than we can support.
 We take each of those requests seriously, and that’s why we have an emergency-funding strategy that guides our funding decisions.
-Our strategy mostly focuses on supporting nonprofit partners to pre-position supplies and to run child-protection and child-education activities.
-However, we do sometimes support nonprofit partners (currently Médecins Sans Frontières, UNICEF, Save the Children and the UN Refugee Agency) once an emergency has hit, and we base our decision on a number of factors.
+Our strategy mostly focuses on supporting nonprofit partners to provide life-saving medical aid, pre-position supplies and to run child-protection and child-education activities.
+However, we do also support nonprofit partners (currently Médecins Sans Frontières, and Save the Children) once an emergency has hit, and we base our decision on a number of factors.

 First of all, we usually do not give funding if there is already an IKEA Company or Unit present in the country.
 Under the IKEA Group Charity Policy, IKEA Companies or Units act within their communities, leading by example and being a good neighbour.
 Under this policy, the IKEA Company or Unit coordinates with the organisations working in the emergency situation to provide the support they need—for example, by donating items or supporting fundraising efforts among IKEA co-workers and customers.
 If there is already an IKEA Company or Unit in the country, then funding requests should be sent to them.